TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

    Return the running event loop in the current OS thread.

    If there is no running event loop a :exc:`RuntimeError` is raised.
-   This function can only be called from a coroutine or a callback.
+   This function can only be called kutoka a coroutine or a callback.

    .. versionadded:: 3.7